Run the Alps logo

 Regional map

-• 7 nights accomodation – 3 nights in 2* hotel (twin or double room); 4 nights in mountain huts (shared dorms)
+• 7 nights accommodation – 3 nights in 2* hotel (twin or double room); 4 nights in mountain refuges or simple inns (shared dorms)

 • All breakfasts, 4 multi-course dinners